anthonygozzini/Telegram-Channel-Message-Copier-Bot/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT License.